HerculesWS/StaffPlugins/4144/README.md

 Plugins
 -------

-### packetlogger
+### packetlogger v1

-Log all incoming packets for login, char, map servers into log directory.
+Log all packets for login, char, map servers (including inter server packets) into log directory.

+Logged data in readable format with hex and dec values

+### packetlogger v2

+Log all packets between client and server in hex format into log directory.

+Logged data in hex format for parsers.